-Services that need preapproval

-Some services need approval before you get the service.
+Services that need Services that need a referral preapproval Some services need approval A referral is a written order from No referral or preapproval needed before you get the service.
 Your provider must ask the CCO for approval.
-This is known as a preapproval.

-Services that need a referral

-A referral is a written order from your provider noting the need for a service.
+This is known as a preapproval. your provider noting the need for a service.
 You must ask a provider for a referral.

-No referral or preapproval needed

 You do not need a referral or preapproval for some services.
 This is called direct access.